310-Primers/A2-Group2/GuiREADME.md

 ## Chatbot in action

 The chatbot is able to take user input and give back answers.
-However each word has to be the exact same match as one of the dictionary's keys to give back the right response.
+However each word does not have to be the exact same as the key in the dictionary to give back the right response.

 ![image](https://user-images.githubusercontent.com/45835101/159102731-bc2e84cb-25c3-4745-bf22-87a919e66763.png)